DAAD East-West Dialogue 2020: University Dialogue with countries of the Western Balkan

 UNESCO Biosphere Reserves as model sites for sustainable development

-Due to the current travel restrictions to contain the Coranavirus pandemic, the DAAD Summer School originally planned for 2020 (see also DAAD East-West Dialogue 2019) will unfortunately not be able to take place.
-As an alternative, CEEM and its partners have put together two digital packages of measures, which both address the main topics of the project and also contribute to the fulfilment of the original project goals.
-Alternatively, the project team decided to implement two packages of digital measures which support the two main project topics as well as our original project objectives:
+Due to the travel restrictions to contain the Coranavirus pandemic, the DAAD Summer School originally planned for 2020 (see also DAAD East-West Dialogue 2019) was unfortunately cancelled.
+Alternatively, the project team decided to implement two packages of digital measures which supported the two main project topics as well as our original project objectives:

 A. Integration of Conservation Standards into academic teaching and research

-The Teaching Adaptive Management Network (TAM) in Europe offers a platform for all universities that have established a course for Adaptive Management/Conservation Standard (AM/CS) or are interested in establishing one.
+The Teaching Adaptive Management Network (TAM) in Europe offered a platform for all universities that have established a course for Adaptive Management/Conservation Standard (AM/CS) or are interested in establishing one.
 TAM supports networking and exchange of experience as well as the development of further cooperation between the participating universities and with the associated coaching network CCNet Europe.
-The following measures will be implemented remotely resp. virtually:
+The following measures were implemented remotely resp. virtually:

 - Individual technical support to partner universities;